top of page

 Money is a tool—not a moral measure.

 In business circles, the phrase “pay yourself first” is often regarded as a golden rule.
+In mission-driven circles, it can feel uncomfortable—or even wrong.
+So which is it?

 The Real Question Behind the Phrase